IcaroPablo/LinuxDesktopSetup/README.md

-# LinuxDesktopSetup
+# Shell Script Collection
-My collection of useful shellscripts.
+My collection of useful shellscripts (and my dotfiles).

+# About this repo
 - All my dotfiles are inside the dotfile folder
 - The shell scripts are placed at the root directory because I consider them few, hence, they don't need to be separated in folders yet